fyzanshaik/mini-git/README.md

 source ~/.bashrc  # or restart terminal
 ```

+Branching - merge,checkout and plenty of stuff isn't done and needs more time and work!Will do it in future implementations

 Commands implemented:
 - [x] init - initialize repository
 - [x] add - stage files